alexung93/my-portfolio/README.md

 To read more about the commands that you can use with Gatsby go [here](https://www.gatsbyjs.org/docs/gatsby-cli/)

-###Workflow
+##Workflow
 You can take a look at these articles/posts, I will be trying my best to implement features/hotfixes in this fashion, as it is good practice and keeps clean code.
 [Github Workflow](https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf).

-Here is more information about squashing before committing [Squashing](https://softwareengineering.stackexchange.com/questions/263164/why-squash-git-commits-for-pull-requests).
+Here is more information about squashing before committing, [squashing commits](https://softwareengineering.stackexchange.com/questions/263164/why-squash-git-commits-for-pull-requests).

 - Before creating a new branch, make sure that your code is up to date with the master branch before updating code